Advanced-ML/Adversarial-fine-tuning-Robust-Super-Resolution-without-using-adversarial-training/README.md

 ## Dataset and weights
 Latent diffusion weights are automatically downloaded when used.
 The SRGCNN (esrgcnn.pth) model is located in /media/disk0/sirincon/Final Project Files/Models and must be placed inside the /ESRGCNN/Models folder.
 The SwinIR (SwinIR.pth) and Robust SwinIR (RSwinIR.pth) models are located in /media/disk0/sirincon/Final Project Files/Models and must be placed inside the /Swin_IR/Models folder.

 Regarding the datasets, they are located in /media/disk0/sirincon/Final Project Files/Datasets, where there are four folders.
 There are two folders with images named specifically for ESRGCNN and two others that will be used as datasets for the other architectures.
+The folders AAAAAA and AAAAAA must be placed inside the AAAAAAA folder.
+The other two folders must be placed inside the AAAAAAA folder.

 ## Testing